 It took me many years to realize this, but my anxiety over losing my husband while he was jogging, as ridiculous as it sounds, was not just stemming from the attack on my thyroid, but from past trauma as well.

 Before I met my husband, I had lost a loved one to a sudden, unexpected death.
-My Hashimoto’s symptoms, as did my anxiety, worsened after this loss.
+My Hashimoto’s symptoms worsened after this loss, as did my anxiety.
 I know I’m not alone in this, as 18 percent of people with Hashimoto’s who took my 2015 survey reported that they had lost a loved one before their Hashimoto’s diagnosis, and other clients have reported losing loved ones as significant exacerbating factors.

 While I sought grief therapy for my loss, this sudden tragedy continued to unconsciously replay inside of my nervous system.
 Many years later, I frequently had dreams, nightmares, and flashbacks related to this loss.
 It wasn’t until I did a targeted therapy known as EMDR, that I was able to overcome the trauma associated with losing a loved one.